42 Door Types Illustrated Guide

 19. Corner-V Shaker

-The corner-V shaker door is a variant of the classic Shaker door, only that its frame’s corners meet each other in recessed V lines.
+The corner-V shaker door is a variant of the classic Shaker door, except its frame’s corners meet each other in recessed V lines.

 20. Square Shaker